Barbary Crusade: Background

-During the lulls of the Hundred Years War knights looked for opportunities for glory and honor.
+During the lulls of the Hundred Years' War, knights looked for opportunities for glory, honour, and payment.

 As Genoese ambassadors approached the French king Charles VI to subscribe to a crusade, they eagerly supported the plan to fight Muslim pirates from North Africa.
 These pirates had their main base at Mahdia on the Barbary coast.
 Genoa was ready to supply ships, supplies, 12,000 archers and 8,000 foot soldiers, if France would provide the knights.
 The proposal by the doge Antoniotto Adorno was presented as a crusade.
 As such it would give prestige to its participants, a moratorium on their debts, immunity from lawsuits, and papal indulgence.
 The French force also included some English participants and consisted of 1,500 knights under the leadership of Louis II, Duke of Bourbon.
+This crusade was endorsed by Pope Boniface IX of Rome (rather than by Antipope Clement VII of the Avignon Papacy).
+Boniface IX would later proclaim the Crusade of Nicopolis against the Ottoman Empire in 1396.

 Siege of Mahdia

-A relief army reportedly 40,000 men strong was brought up by Hafsid Sultan Abu al-Abbas Ahmad II supported by the kings of Bejaia and Tlemcen (Bejaia sent it out of obligation, while Tlemcen feared that the loss of Mahdia would result in a Domino effect) camped nearby, avoided pitched battle, but started to harass the crusaders.
+A relief army reportedly 40,000 men strong was brought up by Hafsid Sultan Abu al-Abbas Ahmad II supported by the kings of Bejaia and Tlemcen who camped nearby, avoided pitched battle, but started to harass the crusaders.
 The Crusaders had to build a wall around their camp and fortify it.
 The Berbers sent out a negotiating party asking why the French would attack them, they had only troubled the Genoese, a natural affair among neighbors.
 In answer they were told that they were unbelievers who had "crucified and put to death the son of God called Jesus Christ."
 The Berbers laughed saying it was the Jews not they who had done that.
 Negotiations broke off.

 In a subsequent encounter with the large relief army the Crusaders killed many but eventually had to retreat exhausted and tired.
 The duration of the siege not only frustrated them, but their logistical systems started to weaken.
 When a final assault on the city was repelled they were ready to settle for a treaty.
 On the opposing side the Berbers realized that they could not overcome the heavier armed invaders.
 Both sides looked for a way to end the hostilities.